 Like many of his generation, Mark took piano lessons as a child, and has returned to the instrument in recent years, studying under Judit Csullog at Maoin Ceoil na Gaillimhe.
 A board member of Music for Galway since 2014, his particular brief has been to connect MfG with the business community and to increase corporate sponsorship.

-She has over 20 years’ experience in educational development and fundraising, having served as Assistant Director of Development at Trinity Foundation and Deputy Director of Galway University Foundation.
-Since 2003, she has been Director of Public Affairs at NUI Galway, during a period of exponential growth and development, which has seen the University steadily increase its position in global rankings.
+She has over 25 years’ experience in educational development and fundraising, having served as Assistant Director of Development at Trinity Foundation and Deputy Director of Galway University Foundation.
+From 2003 to 2019, she was Director of Public Affairs at University of Galway, during a period of exponential growth and development, which saw the University steadily increase its position in global rankings.
+She is currently on a career break from University of Galway.

 Claire McLaughlin joined the board as the GMIT representative.
 She has has recently taken early retirement, having been a member of staff there, lecturing in Art and Design since 2000.
 Her work with the Board continues to include the encouragement of students to volunteer with Music for Galway and to experience the live performance of classical music, often for the first time.
 She also brings her experience in assessing and managing risk to the Board.
 Claire maintains her own art practice through the medium of clay.
 Her interest in music finds expression in singing.
 She is engaged in ongoing research which will explore the inclusion of song and sound in her art practice.